indrekis/FATImage_TCMD_plugin/ReadMe.md

 ====================

 Configuration file, named fatdiskimg.ini, is searched at the path, provided by the TCmd (most often -- the path where wincmd.ini is located).
 If configuration file is absent or incorrect it is created with the default configuration.

+In addition to using a full-fledged debugger, debugging output can be seen, using [SimpleProgramDebugger](http://www.nirsoft.net/utils/simple_program_debugger.html).

 Compilation
 ===========